StephMc/web-animations-test-infrastructure/README.md

 web page.

 Overview:
-1. Github's post recieve hook sends a JSON POST request to queueRuns.php.
+1. Github's post recieve hook sends a JSON POST request to queueRuns.php. <br>
-2. In queueRuns.php aach commit in the post request is put into the queuedRuns tables in the database.
+2. In queueRuns.php aach commit in the post request is put into the queuedRuns tables in the database. <br>
-3. It then uses curl to cause triggerTests.php to run.
+3. It then uses curl to cause triggerTests.php to run. <br>
-4. TriggerTests.php takes the most recent commit from queuedRuns table, creates a new Run for it then passes the Run's id and the commits sha1 to triggerTests.sh
+4. TriggerTests.php takes the most recent commit from queuedRuns table, creates a new Run for it then passes the Run's id and the commits sha1 to triggerTests.sh <br>
-5. TriggerTests.sh moves the local repo to the desired commit using updateRepos.sh, cleans the chrome cache and then uses xvfb-run to start testRunner.html (in test framework repo) running though the tests.
+5. TriggerTests.sh moves the local repo to the desired commit using updateRepos.sh, cleans the chrome cache and then uses xvfb-run to start testRunner.html (in test framework repo) running though the tests.<br>
 6. TestRunner.html sends XHRs to collectResults.php.
 The results are put into the database.
 It sends a XHR to say when it is finished.
-This causes collectResults.php to remove the latest QueuedRun from the database and call resetAndTrigger.sh.
+This causes collectResults.php to remove the latest QueuedRun from the database and call resetAndTrigger.sh. <br>
 7. ResetAndTrigger.sh kills the Xvfb and chrome and then uses curl to call triggerTests.php.
-Then repeats from 4 if more commits to process otherwise it will stop there.
+Then repeats from 4 if more commits to process otherwise it will stop there. <br>

 Notes:
 - Results of all the tests are displayed using index.php.